ColoradoSchoolOfMines/visplay/README.md

 Under Construction

 ## Configuration
-Visplay by default looks in $XDG_CONFIG_HOME, and the $HOME/.config for visplay.conf This is the main local configuration and points to any number of assets.yaml files and playlists.yaml files (whether local or remote)
+Visplay by default looks in $XDG_CONFIG_HOME, and the $HOME/.config for visplay.conf.
+This is the main local configuration and points to any number of assets.yaml files and playlists.yaml files (whether local or remote)

 See visplay.yaml.example, assets.yaml.example, and playlists.yaml.example for example configurations.